theo-lq/Stacking/README.md

 # Stacking
- Implementation of the Stacking method
+ Implementation of the Stacking method for both regression and classification.